History of Wisconsin: 20th century

-Progressive and Conservative party politics
+Progressive Era (1900-1917)

 Wisconsin was a regional and national model for innovation and organization in the Progressive Era in the early 20th century.
 The direct primary law of 1904 made it possible to mobilize voters against the previously dominant political machines.
 The first factors involved the La Follette family going back and forth between trying control of the Republican Party and third-party activity.
 Secondly the Wisconsin idea, of intellectuals and planners based at the University of Wisconsin shaping government policy.
 LaFollette started as a traditional Republican in the 1890s, where he fought against populism and other radical movements.
 He broke decisively with the state Republican leadership, and took control of the party by 1900, all the time quarrelling endlessly with ex-allies.

 The Wisconsin Idea was the commitment of the University of Wisconsin under President Charles R. Van Hise, with LaFollette support, to use the university's powerful intellectual resources to develop practical progressive reforms for the state and indeed for the nation.

 Between 1901 and 1911, Progressive Republicans in Wisconsin created the nation's first comprehensive statewide primary election system, the first effective workplace injury compensation law, and the first state income tax, making taxation proportional to actual earnings.
 The key leaders were Robert M. La Follette and (in 1910) Governor Francis E. McGovern.
 However, in 1912 McGovern supported Roosevelt for president and LaFollette was outraged.
 He made sure the next legislature defeated the governor's programs and that McGovern was defeated in his bid for the Senate in 1914.
 The Progressive movement split into hostile factions.
 Some was based on personalities—especially La Follette's style of violent personal attacks against other Progressives, and some was based on who should pay, with the division between farmers (who paid property taxes) and the urban element (which paid income taxes).
 This disarray enabled the conservatives (called "Stalwarts") to elect Emanuel Philipp as governor in 1914.
 The Stalwart counterattack said the Progressives were too haughty, too beholden to experts, too eager to regulate, and too expensive.
 Economy and budget cutting was their formula.